burakekim/GEO_tutorial/README.md

 # GEO_tutorial
-This repository contains documentation and code for lecture.
+This repository contains documentation and code for the GEO lecture .

 # 1. derece başlık
 ## 2. derece başlık